 Seattle’s Child staff members got to discussing their favorite family games — which is the best and why do we and our kids love them?
 The list got pretty long at the end of the day and it was so good, we can’t help but share it.
 If you’re looking for gift ideas or new material for game night, read on.

-And we’d love to hear your favorites: Leave a comment or email email@example.com
+And we’d love to hear your favorites.
+Leave a comment or email email@example.com

+I love Everdell!
+It’s a beautiful game.
+The critter illustrations in it remind me of the Redwall series books by Brian Jacques, which I read voraciously when I was in middle school.
 Everdell is never the same game twice because there are so many variables.
 The cards you’re dealt can force you to alter your strategy significantly, which keeps things exciting.
 We also got three of the expansions, so we can add those on when we want to make it feel a little different.
 You can check out videos on YouTube about Everdell that will give you a better sense of what it’s about. — Amber Elbon, Seattle’s Child ad production manager

-A couple other games I’ve played with the kids lately are Taco Cat Goat Cheese Pizza and Rhino Hero.
-Both games have high levels of suspense and silliness that keep everyone engaged and laughing.
-They also end relatively quickly, so you can dull the sting of loss by offering a chance to play again.
+This game has a high level of suspense and silliness that keeps everyone engaged and laughing.
+It also ends relatively quickly, so you can dull the sting of loss by offering a chance to play again.
 TCGCP is a great game to play with friends because it’s so portable — just a deck of cards — and the rules are easy to explain, so you can have a game going in no time. — Amber Elbon

 We’ve recently been into cooperative strategy games where you play as a team together against the game.
 That way if you lose, you all lose, and if you, win you all win!
 Easy to learn, easy to play and you can help each other out.
 Lots of moving parts so you’ll need a table to spread out.